-Whether you prefer kick-butt Kirk or philosophical Picard in the captain’s chair of the Enterprise, there’s something for every Star Trek fan at the Arizona Science Center.
+Whether you prefer kick-butt Kirk or philosophical Picard in the captain’s chair of the Enterprise, there was something for every Federation fan at the Arizona Science Center’s Star Trek exhibit.

 A new film is hoping to give a boost to the venerable science-fiction franchise next year, so what better time to explore its extensive roots?

 “Star Trek: The Exhibition,” a 12,500-square-foot collection of sets, costumes and props from all five TV series and 10 films over the last 40 years, opens today at the interactive museum in downtown Phoenix.
 While teeming with displays of phaser pistols, elaborate costumes and trivia games, the exhibit is still firmly rooted in science: It’s full of reminders of how products of the imagination, like the Enterprise crew’s classic flip-top communicators, have been realized by modern technology like cellular phones.
 And it’s also home to several re-created sets from Star Trek: The Next Generation.

 Trekkers from the United Federation of Phoenix, a Valleywide fan club formed in 1975, were invited to check out the exhibit before its opening, and they eagerly posed for group photos on the bridge of the USS Enterprise-D, where visitors can sit in the captain’s chair and try out the navigation or tactical stations.
 A large forward screen displays a vista or stars streaking by as the “ship” travels at warp speed.

 “I’m very impressed with that bridge,” said Mesa resident Toni Moore.
 She’s the club’s former “first officer,” and the original series is her favorite.
 There is no classic Enterprise bridge, but there is Captain Kirk’s command chair, which was off limits for sitting.